 When a Landlord Won't Make Repairs

-What constitutes a breach of the warranty of habitability?
+What constitutes a breach of the Warranty of Habitability?

 What are some common problems that might constitute a breach of the Warranty?

-As mentioned above, the Warranty of Habitability covers conditions in residential buildings that are dangerous, hazardous, or detrimental to the life, health, and safety of the occupants.
-It’s often difficult, though, to determine exactly what constitutes a sufficiently dangerous or detrimental condition.
-For instance, if there’s an excessive amount of trash lining the hallways of an apartment building, then the landlord has likely breached the Warranty of Habitability since landlords are generally responsible for maintaining common areas.
-By contrast, a single piece of trash in a hallway probably isn’t serious enough to rise to the level of an uninhabitable condition.
+The Warranty of Habitability covers conditions in residential buildings that are dangerous, hazardous, or detrimental to the occupants' life, health, and safety.
+However, determining what constitutes a sufficiently dangerous or harmful condition is often difficult.
+For instance, if there is an excessive amount of trash lining the hallways of an apartment building, the landlord has likely breached the Warranty of Habitability, as landlords are generally responsible for maintaining common areas.
+In contrast, a single piece of trash in a hallway probably isn’t severe enough to rise to the level of an uninhabitable condition.

-What can I do if I believe the warranty of habitability has been breached?
+What can I do if I believe the Warranty of Habitability has been breached?

 How is repairing and deducting different from withholding rent?

-Repair and deduct is just a variation of withholding rent: a tenant spends a portion of the rent on repairing a defect in the property which has caused a breach of the warranty of habitability.
-In other words, you could spend a reasonable amount to make a necessary repair to the property and deduct the cost of repair from the rent.
+“Repair and deduct” is a variation of withholding rent: a tenant spends a portion of the rent repairing a defect in the property that has caused a breach of the Warranty of Habitability.
+A tenant can pay a reasonable amount to make a necessary repair to the property and deduct the cost of the repair from the rent.

 Repairing and deducting can be risky for several reasons: